bakerte/DMRGenie.jl/README.md

 This project is a graphical user interface (GUI) for the [DMRjulia](https://github.com/bakerte/DMRJtensor.jl) library for entanglement renormalization.

-A live implementation is available on [https://dmrgenie.rs.uvic.ca/](this website) with resources hosted by the the Research Computing Services at the University of Victoria.
+A live implementation is available on [this website](https://dmrgenie.rs.uvic.ca/) with resources hosted by the the Research Computing Services at the University of Victoria.

 To deploy this software on a local machine, we provide the instructions in `/guides/DeveloperGuide`